 A common criticism of utilitarianism is that it makes strong assumptions about the nature of welfare and about welfare comparisons.
 It assumes that welfare should be understood as something like pleasure or desire satisfaction, and that we can measure welfare precisely.
-But to many people, that assumption is very implausible.
-They think that welfare is made up of many different kinds of goods which are difficult to compare, and certainly different to measure.
+But to many people, that assumption is implausible.
+They think that welfare is made up of different goods that are difficult to compare, and certainly different to measure.

 Moreover, many people think that social welfare comparisons should reflect the social consensus about individual welfare comparisons.
-But the social consensus about individual welfare comparisons might fall a long way short of full agreement, and rules out pleasure or desire-based accounts.
+But the social consensus about individual welfare comparisons arguably falls a long way short of full agreement, and rules out pleasure or desire-based accounts.
 This is one of the objections that defenders of contractualism make against utilitarianism.
 For example, Rawls (1982) gives an especially strong statement of a version of this criticism.
 His disagreement with utilitarianism on this point is one of the central features of his contractualist theory.

 Our paper explains how utilitarianism can respond.
 This post will also connect this topic with uncertainty.

-Criticisms of utilitarianism, including those made famous by Rawls, are too often directed at old fashioned versions of the view.
-But this particular criticism applies to the sophisticated version presented in the 1955 utilitarian theorem of John Harsanyi.
+Criticisms of utilitarianism, including Rawls’ famous separateness of persons criticism, are too often directed at old fashioned versions of the view.
+But the worry about its assumptions about welfare applies to the sophisticated version presented in the 1955 utilitarian theorem of John Harsanyi.
 I understand this to be the version of Harsanyi’s result that assumes interpersonal comparisons.

 Harsanyi’s utilitarian theorem assumes a constant population, and is stated for circumstances involving risk.
 In other words, it assumes that uncertainty is modelled by standard point-valued probabilities that are objective or universally agreed.
-He made some simple and apparently plausible assumptions.
-He then showed that these assumptions imply that individual welfare comparisons uniquely determine social welfare comparisons.
+It rests on some simple and natural premises, and shows that these assumptions imply that individual welfare comparisons uniquely determine social welfare comparisons.

 Expected utility theory is the best known and developed theory for rational decision making under conditions of risk.
 But this is where the old-style criticisms of the assumptions classical utilitarians make about welfare comparisons applies equally to Harsanyi.
 Expected utility theory contains three basic axioms: completeness, continuity, and independence.
-But in Harsanyi’s framework, this means the following.
+But the assumption that the individual preorder satisfies these axioms means the following.

-The following is another features of Harsanyi’s framework.
+The following is another feature of Harsanyi’s framework.

 Amartya Sen taught us to think about different ethical theories in terms of how much information they need in order to function; see e.g. Sen 1985.
 Both classical utilitarianism and Harsanyi’s utilitarianism require a lot of precise information about welfare comparisons.
-But in only applying to risk, Harsanyi’s utilitarianism requires a lot of information about uncertainty.
+But in only applying to risk, Harsanyi’s utilitarianism also requires a lot of information about uncertainty.
 But in real-world situations, we often face uncertainty without having any idea about what the probabilities are.

 In Sen’s terms, we can summarize 1 to 4 as follows.
 Harsanyi’s utilitarianism demands a very high, and perhaps unattainable, amount of information.
 It is not a theory which we can use in most of the situations where we need ethics.

-Our main result manages to avoid all of these difficulties.
+The main result of our paper manages to avoid all of these difficulties.
 We present three simple and plausible axioms.
 These are much weaker than Harsanyi’s axioms, but they still preserve the utilitarian flavor of his approach.
 Moreover, our axioms still imply that individual welfare comparisons uniquely determine social welfare comparisons.

 In addition, we do not assume any of the expected utility axioms.
 In fact, they are all allowed to fail.
 This means that our approach is much more flexible than Harsanyi’s in the welfare comparisons it handle.

 In my view, this means that standard criticism of utilitarianism we started with is off-target.
-But I would not put this by saying that utilitarianism is right and contractualism is wrong.
-We could also say that the result allows utilitarianism to move closer to contractualism.
+But I would hesitate to put this by saying that utilitarianism is right and contractualism is wrong.
+We could also say that the result allows utilitarianism to incorporate some contractualist ideas.